evan-society/evan-toolbox/EW/readmeHUSKY.txt

 for debug:
 D:\Users\phouska\Desktop\EW\src>make

-check this output to see, which function are in the library: nm -A -l --demangle=gnu dEvan.exe > dEvanSymbols.txt
+check this output to see, which functions are in the library: nm -A -l --demangle=gnu dEvan.exe > dEvanSymbols.txt

 in affinic debugger: